binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {icon=bomb}
 G> ## The Play {#powershell-exploitation-via-office-documents}
 G>
-G> Follow the directions from the [Powershell Exploitation with Psmsf](#powershell-exploitation-with-psmsf-play) play from above, but just swap out the section where we created the c virus and replace with the following:
+G> Follow the directions from the [Powershell Exploitation with Psmsf](#powershell-exploitation-with-psmsf-play) play from above, but just swap out the section where we created the C virus and replace with the following:
 G>
 G> The following PowerShell commands are executed as a low privileged user in ISE from the following foler:
 G> `C:\Source\nishang\Client`